mihanizm56/fetch-api/README.md

 ## Features and recommendations

 - body will be serialized in JSON if body data NOT FormData
-- try to use .unknown() method with objects in Joi Schemas because your backend may be extended and without this method the responce data may be not valid

 ## !!!
 Attention !!!
 ### If you need to support ie11 - please add the following polyfills